vawklee/vlee3645-tracker/README.md

 ## To-Do [Delete later]
 - adding and saving to local storage
 - thumbnail images are showing up, but now how to get multiple of them working
+- source images for thumbnails
 - default empty state: notification to get users to add books
 - change sidebar widths and heights to vw and vh, more responsive
-- dropshadow for items
-- floating action button for showing the form
 - displaying form css is not working currently

 ## Method of approach